vraj-patel/Image_Repo/README.md

 # Image_Repo

-This image repository project, created with **Python**, **Flask** and **SQL**, provides endpoints to search for images by text, characteristics and by another image.
-It also provides an endpoint to upload images to add to the repository.
+This image repository project, created with **Python**, **Flask** and **SQL**, provides endpoints to:

+- search image by text
+- search image by characteristics
+- search image by another image
+- upload image

 To perform image search, **Machine Learning**, **Deep Learning**, and **NLP** techniques are used (explained below).